drocheam/optrace/docs/source/details/tracing.rst

    :align: center
    :class: dark-light

-   Refraction on a curved interface.
+   Refraction at a curved interface.

 The refractive indices of the media are denoted as :math:`n_1` and :math:`n_2`, while :math:`s` and :math:`s'` represent the input and output propagation vectors, respectively.